 possibilities of complications during and/or following the procedures such as: infection, misplaced pigment,

 poor color retention.

-I understand that by having a previous tattoo my Microblading/ Permanent makeup might not retain its pigment.
+I understand that by having a previous tattoo my Microblading/ Permanent makeup on my (brows, eyes or lips) might not retain its pigment.

-I understand that I might require extra touch up if I have a previous Brow Tattoo.
+I understand that I might require extra touch up if I have a previous Brow Tattoo or previous permanent makeup.
 Not included in price.